telnet2/mysql-vfs/docs/CLI-HOWTO.md

 ## Overview

-The VFS CLI provides two interfaces for interacting with the MySQL-based Virtual File System:

-1. **vfs-cli-prompt** (Recommended) - Rich REPL with auto-completion, dual-mode shell support
+The VFS CLI provides a rich interactive interface for interacting with the MySQL-based Virtual File System with auto-completion, dual-mode shell support, and comprehensive file operations.
-2. **vfs-cli** (Legacy) - Basic REPL interface

 ## Quick Start